Budget 2020: cautious welcome from business but carbon tax hike criticised

 It welcomed improvements to the Employment and Investment Incentive Scheme (EIIS), but said that, without changes to the Capital Gains Tax regime, investment levels would remain lower than they should be.

-“With the nightmare of a no-deal Brexit now just days away it is welcome that the budget is focussed on helping businesses withstand the pressures this will bring,” said president Gearóid O’Driscoll.
+“With the nightmare of a no-deal Brexit now just days away it is welcome that the budget is focused on helping businesses withstand the pressures this will bring,” said president Gearóid O’Driscoll.

 Stamp duty